mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 end
 ```

 The `turbo_frame_request?` condition ensures that when the request is made within a Turbo Frame, only the partial containing our beer table is returned.
-We can now observe the behavior within the network tab of our browser's developer tools.
+We can now observe the behavior within the network tab of our browser's developer tools:

 ![image](../images/8-7.png)

-We can see that the headers include the ID of the Turbo Frame we are targeting, allowing Turbo to identify which part of the page should be replaced.
+We can see that the headers include the id of the Turbo Frame we are targeting, allowing Turbo to identify which part of the page should be replaced with the response data:

 ![image](../images/8-8.png)

 Indeed, the response contains only the partial and excludes the application layout that accompanies the HTML document.
-The turbo magic automatically handles this aspect.
+The Turbo magic automatically handles this aspect.

 The only remaining issue is that the links to beers, breweries, and styles are no longer functional.
 If we eg. click a beer name, the response looks as follows: